Page Rules

 Tip: Test your page rules thoroughly across different user roles and data scenarios to ensure they behave predictably in all situations.

-Integration with Overall App Design
+Overall App Design

 Page rules work most effectively when they're integrated thoughtfully into your overall app design and user experience strategy.
 Consider how rules support your app's primary objectives and user workflows rather than implementing them as isolated features.